Android - App Libraries - Monitor (Pro)

 How To Use

-The usage is quite simple, attach the 'AndroidPackageLibraryMonitor' to a child GameObject of the 'AntiCheat-Monitor' and setup the 'AndroidPackageTamperingDetector'.
+The usage is quite simple: attach the 'AndroidPackageLibraryMonitor' to a child GameObject of the 'AntiCheat-Monitor' and set up the 'AndroidPackageTamperingDetector'.

 Add Monitor Component

-Add the 'AndroidPackageLibraryMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Android' namespace to your 'AntiCheat-Monitor' GameObject or better to a child GameObject.
+Add the 'AndroidPackageLibraryMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Android' namespace to your 'AntiCheat-Monitor' GameObject, or better, to a child GameObject.

-Add the 'AndroidPackageLibraryMonitor' as Component.
+Add the 'AndroidPackageLibraryMonitor' as a Component.

 When running on an Android device, the library file names will be read in the 'Start' method of the 'AndroidPackageLibraryMonitor' MonoBehaviour.
-As soon as the libraries were read, an 'AndroidLibraryStatus' is sent to observers (usually detectors next to the monitor).
+As soon as the libraries have been read, an 'AndroidLibraryStatus' is sent to observers (usually detectors next to the monitor).
 If the libraries could not be read, a status containing the error is also sent.

-Detect Unallowed Libraries
+Detect Disallowed Libraries